philwild/infosecdocs/docs/README.md

 There's also a bunch of [how-to and other videos](https://www.splunk.com/en_us/resources/videos.html) available on the Splunk website to entertain and help you.

+Splunk also maintains a [Youtube channel](https://www.youtube.com/user/splunkvideos) that you may want to subscribe to.

 ##Concepts and Definitions

 The InfoSec app relies on accelerated data models and the Common Information model (CIM) to provide a consistent and normalised view into the event data that you'll bring into Splunk.
 Understanding how to configure and use the CIM and data models may require an understanding of indexes, source types, sources, fields, event types, tags, macros and a few other concepts, depending on the data sources that you're feeding into Splunk.